pnfsoftware/jeb-androsig/README.md

 ### Running Signature Generator plugin

-1. In JEB2, click `File -> Open` to open an android apk.
+1. In JEB, click `File -> Open` to open an android apk.
 2. Select `File -> Engines -> Execute` and select the generator plugin.
 3. Enter the library name (usually the same as application name) and click `OK`.
 4. The signature file (.sig) will be generated in `[JEB_FOLDER]/coreplugins/android_sigs` folder.